 If you're not sure which division is the best fit for you, you can explore our different types of programs, including bachelor's degrees with teacher certification, master's degrees with and without teacher certification, and PhD programs.
 See our full list of programs below.

 Please note that the Graduate School waives the application fee for applicants from certain organizations and/or prepatory programs.
-To see if you are eligible to have your application fee waived, please see the full list of programs on the Graduate School's website.
+Visit the Graduate School's website to see their Fee Waiver Information.

 Initial Teacher Certification Programs